 In its simplest form, the Bitcoin blockchain is a database or ledger that is comprised of Bitcoin transaction records.
 Therefore, this database is going to be distributed across a peer-to-peer network and it will be without a central authority.
 Upon the validity of the transaction, the network participants should agree before they can be recorded.
 The “consensus” that is none other than this agreement will be accomplished through a process known as “mining”.

 Proof of work is defined as a piece of data, which is costly and time-consuming for producing, however, it can be easily be verified by others.
 For the purpose of a valid transaction consideration on the blockchain, an individual record should be having proof of work for showing that the consensus was accomplished.
-By means of this design, the transaction records cannot be tampered with or changed after they have been added for the blockchain.
+By means of this design, the transaction records cannot be tampered with or changed after they have been added to the blockchain.